raynaharrisphd/raynaharrisphd.github.io/questions.md

 ---

-# Think Pair Share Questions for BIO 305 (Anatomy & Physiology III)
+# Think Pair Share Questions for Promoting Critical Thinking and Discussion

+## Intro to Genearl Chemistry (CHM 100)

+- What songs reference real-life chemical elements or compounds?
+- What TV shows or movies accurately depict chemical reactions?
+- What TV shows or movies inaccurately depict chemical processes?

+## Anatomy & Physiology III

 ### Group Project Presentations and Ethical AI